arshealam4/meal-app/README.md

 ## Description

-We can find differnt type of foods like (Italian, Asian, French etc)
+We can find differnt type of meals like (Italian, Asian, French etc.)

-- We can get meal categories.
+- We can brouse meals categories.
-- We can get meal based on categories.
+- We can brouse meals based on categories.
-- We can make food to follow to steps.
+- We can mark meals as favourite.
-- We can mark food as favourite.
+- We can learn how to different types of food.

 ## Technology